 Student work Analysis Protocol

-(This protocol can be found on pages 196-198 of the ALM Foundations Guidebook)
+(This protocol can be in the Tools and Protocols section of the ALM Foundations Guidebooks)

 PREPARING FOR THE SORT

 Review the Standards/Competencies for the Lesson

 - Reflect on your purposes for the teaching/learning transaction.

 - What did you want students to know and be able to do?